Saikiran-katraj003/Currency-Converter/README.md

-# Corrency-Converter written in html,css and javascript
+# Corrency-Converter

-This is my first Git Repositary.
+This is my first Git Repositary written in html,css and javascript.
 <br>
 Author : Saikiran katraj